Fire World: Part Two

-Back at pod 42, David is settling in with his mother and sister although they display some sibling rivalry.
-Eliza quells this by saying that she loves them both the same.
+Back at pod 42, David is settling in with his mother and sister.
 Eliza warns David not to mention Harlan in front of her and tells David that Penny was born from an egg and that Eliza has brought clay back with her.
 Eliza says that she saw many things outside of the Great Design and that they were flawed like Boon.
 One of the dragons, the ugly one, guided her toward the cave.
 Eliza had taken the clay with her and that was how she had created an egg which she left outside the cave, and then a dragon came down and kindled it for her.
 When Gwyneth came back she destroyed all of the guardian dragons.
 Eliza only just managed to bring back a small bit of clay without Gwyneth noticing.

-David goes to Harlan's study and finds the computer wiped.
-Using the memory stick he manages to find out what his father discovered, and also that fire birds tried to close up the rift, but something else was coming through.
+David goes to Harlan's study and finds his research computer wiped.
+Using the memory stick, he manages to find out what his father discovered, and also that Firebirds tried to close up the rift, but something else was coming through.

-David is interrupted by Penny, who tells him that she has found a black fire bird feather and both Eliza and David tell her that there are no black firebirds.
-Penny becomes upset, leaves and gets ready for bed.

-When Penny is ready, David goes up and starts reading Alicia in the Land of Wonder to her, imagineering the story with her so that the characters come to life.
+David is interrupted by Penny, who tells him that she has found a black Firebird feather, though both Eliza and David tell her that there are no black Firebirds.
+Later, as Penny is getting ready for bed, David reads Alicia in the Land of Wonder to her, imagineering the story with her so that the characters come to life.
 But something goes wrong and they see a mirror of another world (Liz's mirror in her bedroom) in it are clay dragons and a unicorn.
 Størmberg carries him to bed.

 David wakes up two days later to find that Strømberg has gone and that he cannot stay in one place for too long, because he has gone into hiding.
 David tells his mother that to find the answers that he needs he either needs to go to the Dead Lands, which he knows she will not let him do, or go back to the Librarium.
 David prepares to go back to the Librarium when Penny walks in and tells him about the night he read to her.
 David begins to remember, and Penny shows David a picture that she drew of what the White Rabbit changed into.
 David knows that are no creatures like this on Co:pern:ica, and wonders how she could have gotten the detail so right for it.

 Eliza tells David, before he goes that he needs to meet up with Strømberg on Bushley Common in the evening.
 When David asks which evening, she replies any, and that he will know how to find David.
 David goes to the common and plays with a katt whilst he waits for Strømberg to arrive.